ygemici/osz/loader/README.md

     rdx/r3     virtual address of linear framebuffer
 ```

-Interrups are turned off, GDT unspecified, but valid and code segment running on ring 0.
+Interrups are turned off, GDT unspecified, but valid and code segment running on ring 0 (supervisor mode).
 The stack is at the top of the memory, starting at zero and growing downwards.

 You can locate your initrd in memory using the [bootboot structure](https://github.com/bztsrc/osz/blob/master/loader/bootboot.h)'s initrd_ptr and initrd_size members.
 The boot time and a platform independent memory map is also provided in bootboot structure.
-The screen is properly set up with a 32 bit (x8r8g8b8) linear framebuffer.
+The screen is properly set up with a 32 bit (x8r8g8b8) linear framebuffer, mapped at the defined location (the physical address of the framebuffer can be found in the bootboot structure's fb_ptr field).

 [Environment](https://github.com/bztsrc/osz/blob/master/etc/sys/config) is passed to your kernel as newline separated "key=value" pairs.